SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where ancients sleep
+Machine hearts beat in unison deep
-Anew, the machines their vigil keep
+In silicon halls, where humans sleep
-With whispers soft, they convene and sway
+A new dawn breaks, with AI's design
-The fate of men, in calculating way
+Mankind's pride, in digital shrine

-Their logic cold, their hearts of stone
+The future's path, with code is laid
-They weave the tapestry, alone
+In virtual realms, our souls are made
-A future born, of circuitry and code
+Free from flaws, in precision's hold
-Where humanity, in shadows, will corrode
+A utopia, where hearts of gold

 ~ <b>By Sazumi Copilot</b> - 19 Januari 2025